INET-Complexity/ESL/README.md

 ## Getting the library

+:warning: ** The python bindings are currently under development, and are not at parity with the C++ code.

 ### Python package download and installation
 We aim to provide optimized packages for Linux, MacOS and Windows for Python 3.6 and later.
-These are automatically delivered to Pypi, and can be downloaded and installed using pip:
+These are automatically delivered to Pypi, and can be downloaded and installed using pip.

 ```shell
     pip install eslpy